-Here's a look at how IU's freshmen class performed Thursday evening in a 60-55 loss to Nebraska on the road.
+Here's a look at how IU's freshmen class performed Wednesday evening in IU's 70-60 loss against Nebraska at Assembly Hall.